A Machine Learning Tool to Analyse Spectroscopic Changes in High-Dimensional Data: Conclusion

-We apply the method to the combined data from UVRR, CD, UV, and DLS measurements.
-These techniques provide complementary insights into the protein's secondary and tertiary structural changes, aggregation behavior, and overall colloidal stability.
+The study in this article introduces a new method that uses ML to analyze spectral data from multiple experimental techniques.
+This approach assesses the structural properties of proteins by combining information collected under different conditions.
+We applied the method to integrated data from UVRR, CD, UV, and DLS measurements.
+These techniques provide complementary insights into the proteins' secondary and tertiary structures, aggregation tendencies, and overall colloidal stability.

-As a relevant case study, we consider the debated effect of NP surface chemistry on the structural changes of proteins adsorbed within the corona at varying temperatures.
-To achieve this goal, we consider fibrinogen at blood concentrations when interacting with partially hydrophobic carbon or hydrophilic silicon dioxide nanoparticles.
-Our findings demonstrate that the NP chemistry has a significant impact on the stability of Fib as a function of temperature, with striking differences between the two cases.

-Specifically, our ML method demonstrates that silica NPs reduce the Fib's structural changes at increasing temperatures by 10\% compared to the free Fib case.
-Furthermore, our approach identifies the adsorbed Fib unfolding transition temperature at $(52\pm2)^\circ$C, which coincides with the temperature at which free Fib unfolds.
-Above and below this characteristic temperature, the relative disorder of Fib adsorbed on the silica NPs follows the same linear trend as the free Fib.
-At high $T$, this trend is associated with an aggregation process.
-Therefore, the interaction with the hydrophilic surface moderates the protein unfolding but does not qualitatively change its aggregation compared to the free protein case.
-These experimental results confirm recent theoretical predictions based on simple modeling of hydrated proteins adsorbing onto a hydrophilic interface \cite{Fauli:2023aa}.

-The ML method reveals that the results are drastically different when Fib interacts with hydrophobic carbon NPs.
-Our analysis shows that the proteins interacting with CNPs do not undergo an unfolding transition at any of the explored temperatures between 22 and 86$^\circ$C, contrary to the bulk and silica NP cases.
-The Fib structure, on the other hand, reaches a mildly disordered state, without undergoing an unfolding transition, even at the highest $T$ explored when adsorbed onto the hydrophobic CNP surface.
-This effect, in turn, reduces the aggregation phenomenon with temperature.
-Therefore, the ML method enables us to clearly confirm, for the first time, the stabilization effect of a hydrophobic surface against protein conformational changes and aggregation, as predicted by recent theoretical modeling \cite{march2021protein}.

-Overall, our ML workflow presents a unique perspective on the potential applications of protein corona by using NPs with specific properties.
-This is particularly significant given the increasing use of NPs in various medical contexts, such as drug delivery and imaging.
-These findings suggest that engineering NP surface properties can lead to novel methods for modulating protein stability and hold substantial promise for therapeutic and diagnostic applications.
-For example, adjusting the NPs' surface to be more hydrophobic or hydrophilic could facilitate differential control over protein aggregation, thereby enhancing stability under physiological conditions.

-In conclusion, our novel application of ML algorithms provides a unique analytical perspective on characterizing protein structural changes upon adsorption to nanomaterials.
-Future applications of these methods could explore broader environmental conditions, such as pH, ionic strength, or the presence of other biomolecules, in more complex biological milieus, thereby further advancing the understanding of protein-NP interactions and their practical implications.